Raleigh, North Carolina: 19th century

 In 1808, Andrew Johnson, the United States' future 17th President, was born at Casso's Inn in Raleigh.
 The city's first water supply network was completed in 1818, although due to system failures, the project was abandoned.
-In 1819 Raleigh's first volunteer fire company was founded, followed in 1821 by a full-time fire company.

 In 1817, the Episcopal Diocese of North Carolina was established and headquartered in Raleigh.
+In 1819, Raleigh's first volunteer fire company was founded, followed in 1821 by a full-time fire company.

 In 1831, a fire destroyed the North Carolina State House.
 Two years later, reconstruction began with quarried gneiss being delivered by the first railroad in the state.
 Raleigh celebrated the completion of the new State Capitol and new Raleigh & Gaston Railroad Company in 1840.

-In 1853, the first State Fair was held near Raleigh.
+The first State Fair was held near Raleigh in 1853.
 The first institution of higher learning in Raleigh, Peace College, was established in 1857.
 Raleigh's Historic Oakwood contains many houses from the 19th century that are still in good condition.

 North Carolina seceded from the Union during the American Civil War on May 20, 1861.
 After the war began, Governor Zebulon Baird Vance ordered the construction of breastworks around the city as protection from Union troops.
+The North Carolina State School for the Blind and Deaf, currently known as the Governor Morehead School, served as Raleigh's arsenal.
 Near the end of the Civil War, Governor Vance arranged his evacuation to avoid capture as Union General William Sherman's forces approached the city.
 Before leaving, Vance met with former governors Graham and Swain to draft a letter of surrender for Raleigh.
 Their intention was to protect Raleigh from the destruction inflicted on other cities by Union troops.
 Graham and Swain departed to meet the advancing Federal forces on the morning of April 12, 1865, and were to return by that evening.
 The evening struck, but Graham and Swain had not returned due to train delays and their temporary capture by Sherman.
 Governor Vance left the evening after Graham and Sherman failed to return, leaving behind a letter giving Mayor William H. Harrison the authority to surrender.

 On the morning of April 13, Mayor Harrison among others went to the southern Wake County area to meet General Hugh Judson Kilpatrick and propose surrender.
 Kenneth Rayner, a long-time resident of Raleigh, delivered the proposal including a promise of no resistance.
 Kilpatrick agreed to accept the surrender and protect Raleigh from destruction.
 Kilpatrick's cavalry occupied Raleigh and removed the flagpole from the state capitol, replacing it with a United States Flag above the dome.
 Sherman arrived shortly after and established his headquarters in the governor's mansion.
 The city was spared significant destruction during the war.
 As Confederate cavalry retreated west, Union soldiers followed, leading to the Battle of Morrisville nearby.